f34nk/smithy-unison/TRAITS.md

 This document lists all Smithy 2.0 traits and their support status in smithy-unison.

-> **⚠️ FIRST DRAFT - NO TRAITS IMPLEMENTED**
->
-> This is a first draft bootstrap of smithy-unison. **No traits are currently implemented.**
-> All traits are marked as ❌ Not Supported until the code generation is implemented.

 **Legend:**
 - ✅ Supported - Trait is read and affects code generation
 - ⚠️ Partial - Trait is recognized but not fully implemented